-We know teenagers hate having old sayings, tired platitudes, and supposedly-wise adages thrown at them, but we’re going to open this blog with one of them anyway:
+We know teenagers hate cliches.
+You hate tired platitudes.
+And supposedly-wise adages make you want to scream.
+But we’re going to open this blog with one of them anyway:

 “Kids are more likely to do what you do than do what you say.”

 You may be thinking, “Tell that to my parents, not to me.”
 And you’re right.
-Your parents should know this already, and if they’re engaging in addictive behavior in front of you, they should not only know this, but they should take action to correct their behavior.
-If not for themselves – because addiction and substance abuse can lead to serious and sometimes deadly mental, emotional, and physical problems – then they should consider doing it for you.
+Your parents should know this already.
+And if they’re engaging in addictive behavior in front of you, they should take action to correct their behavior.
+If not for themselves, they should do it for you.

 We’ll circle back to that in a moment.